Mortal/csaudk-submitj/tasks/dodge/README.md

 **Task ID: `"dodge-2"`**

-**Here be dragons!
-This description is a WORK IN PROGRESS and not yet ready for FADS 2017.**

 Crazy Dodgeball is a game in which two teams play against each other using a ball.
 At any point in time, the players on your team stand on a line, and the following two things can happen: